New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 The full Act will be available on Lovdata or other official Norwegian government websites.
 The PDF with the text passed in Parliament on 12 November is available here.

-Cookie Information’s Cookie Banner is a leading consent management platform (CMP) for websites and apps, ensuring full compliance with Norwegian cookie regulations.
+Cookie Information’s Cookie Banner is a leading consent management platform (CMP) that helps you collect valid cookie consent on websites and apps, ensuring full compliance with Norwegian cookie regulations.

 1. It’s a Google Gold CMP Partner, ensuring seamless integration with Google Consent Mode.